Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 What do they require to approve the policy?

-The fundamental criterion is demonstrated ability to pay.
-The market standard is that your income is at least three times the value of the rent: if the rent is $1,800,000 COP, you need to prove income of at least $5,400,000 COP.
-Typical documents are a citizenship card, bank statements from the last three months, and a work letter with salary or tax return if you are an independent worker.
+The fundamental criterion is proven payment capacity.
+The market standard is that your income be at least three times the rent value: if the rent is $1,800,000 COP, you need to prove income of at least $5,400,000 COP.
+Typical documents are citizenship ID, bank statements for the last three months, and a work letter with salary or income tax declaration if you are a freelance worker.
 The approval process usually takes between one and three business days.

 A real advantage of the policy over the co-debtor is that the qualification process is more objective: if you meet the income requirements and the documents are in order, the insurance company approves.
 With the co-debtor, you depend on someone else being willing to sign, and that sometimes has more to do with willingness than capacity.